tefkah/thesis-writing/Condition of Adequacy for Approximate Instantiation.md

 ctime: 20210210135331
 ---

-# Condition of adequacy for approximate instantiation
+# Condition of Adequacy for Approximate Instantiation

 # Context